Medicine Overview of Razine Tablet

 Nausea, Vomiting, Headache, Dizziness, Constipation, Weakness.

 Take this medicine in the dose and duration as advised by your doctor.
 Swallow it as a whole.
 Do not chew, crush or break it.
-It can be taken with or without food, but it is better to take Razine 500mg Tablet at a fixed time.
+Razine 500mg Tablet may be taken with or without food, but it is better to take it at a fixed time.

-Razine 500mg tablet decreases the oxygen requirement of the heart by relaxing heart muscle.
-This helps to prevent angina.
+Razine 500mg Tablet is an anti-anginal medication.
+It works by decreasing the oxygen requirement of the heart by relaxing heart muscle.

 In Depth Information on Razine Tablet

-- Avoid driving if you feel dizzy after consuming Razine.
+- Avoid driving or using machinery if you feel dizzy after taking Razine.

 Interaction with alcohol is unknown.
 Please consult your doctor.